How to Report a Complaint about an Alongside Midwifery Unit

 The Commission for the Accreditation of Birth Centers is committed to helping CABC-accredited Alongside Midwifery Units maintain the high level of quality they demonstrated when achieving accreditation.
 One aspect of this commitment is our process for accepting and reviewing complaints or concerns submitted to CABC regarding one of our accredited centers.

-If you have a complaint about the quality of care at an accredited center, please use the Birth Center Quality Incident Report Form at the bottom of this page.
+If you have a complaint about the quality of care at an accredited center, please use the Birth Center Quality Incident Report Form at the bottom of this page to begin the AMU Complaint Process.

 Scope of Complaint Evaluations